Roy Barcroft: Career

 In 1929, he moved to California and worked as an extra and as a salesman.
 He was discovered while acting in an amateur theatre production, a hobby which he took up to improve his speaking voice as a salesman.
 He appeared in the film serials Flash Gordon (1936), The President's Mystery (1936), and S.O.S.
 Coast Guard.
 He worked for many different studios in the years that followed until 1943, when he signed an exclusive 10-year contract with Republic.
 Under this contract, he starred in almost 150 films and film serials, becoming instantly recognized as the villain to the audiences of the day.

 His career slowed with the decline of B-Westerns, but he found work in television and B-movies during the 1950s and 1960s.
 From 1954 to 1956, Barcroft appeared in different roles in eight episodes of the syndicated western series Annie Oakley.
 He also played the bit role of the marshal in the 1955 film adaptation of Oklahoma!.
 That same year he appeared as the Marshal in the western movie The Spoilers.
 Between 1955 and 1957 he played Col. Jim Logan, the kindly owner of the Triple-R Boys' Ranch, in the serial Spin and Marty, seen on television's Mickey Mouse Club.
 A DVD version of the 1955 season, The Adventures of Spin & Marty, was released in 2005 as part of the Walt Disney Treasures series.

-In 1960, he played the role of “George Farr” (a hired killer) on James Arness's TV Western Series Gunsmoke in the episode “Say Uncle” (S4E4), again in its 1965 offering “Circus Trick” (S10E20) & as “Jonas” in the 1967 in “The Returning” (S12E22).
+In 1960, he played the role of "George Farr" (a hired killer) on James Arness's TV Western Series Gunsmoke in the episode "Say Uncle" (S4 E4), again in its 1964 offering "Once A Haggen" as "Pop" (S9E18), in 1965's "Circus Trick" as "Roy" (S10 E20) & as "Jonas" in 1967's "The Returning" (S12 E22).

-In 1961 on “Have Gun Will Travel” he played Shep Montrose in the episode “The Long Weekend (S4E29).
+In 1961 on "Have Gun Will Travel" he played Shep Montrose in the episode "The Long Weekend (S4 E29).
+He had previously played the vengeful John Griffin in S1 E28 "The Killer's Widow" which aired 3/21/1958.
 On May 23, 1961, Barcroft played Doc Longley in the episode "Badge of the Outsider" on the television western series Laramie, playing a retired outlaw framed for the murder of the deputy sheriff in Laramie.
 He appeared in a 1961 episode, "Heat Wave," of the adventure drama series Straightaway.

 In the film-focused newspaper Classic Images, Laura Wagner wrote that Barcroft's work as a voice actor is often overlooked.
 She commented, "Barcroft can be heard in movies and on TV as narrators, radio operators, announcers, and various stray voices."

 In marked contrast to his villainous movie persona, Barcroft off-screen "had a reputation as one of the nicest guys in Hollywood," said Leonard Maltin in 2005.